 Pure and Conditional Obligations

-A pure obligation is one where its performance of does not depend upon a future or uncertain event, or upon a past event unknown to the parties, resulting in such obligation being immediately due and demandable.
+What constitutes pure obligations – A pure obligation is one the performance of which “does not depend upon a future or uncertain event, or upon a past event unknown to the parties”, and thus it is immediately due and demandable.

-As a sub-set of a pure obligation, a reciprocal obligation is one which arise from the same cause, and which each party is a debtor and a creditor of the other, such that the obligation of one is dependent upon the obligation of the other.
-Necessarily, the performance of each reciprocal obligation is conditioned upon the simultaneous completion of the other.
-Hence, both obligations must be performed at the same time.
+Same; Reciprocal obligations – Reciprocal obligations are “those which arise from the same cause, and which each party is a debtor and a creditor of the other, such that the obligation of one is dependent upon the obligation of the other.”
+Consequently, the performance of each reciprocal obligation is conditioned upon the simultaneous completion of the other such both must be performed at the same time.

-In a reciprocal obligation, the power to rescind obligations is implied if one of the obligors does not comply with what was incumbent upon him.
-Thus, in a breach of a reciprocal obligation, the injured party may choose between: (a) the fulfillment of the obligation with damages, or (b) the rescission of the obligation damages.
-If the fulfillment of the first option becomes impossible after it is chosen, the injured party may still seek rescission.
+Same; Same; Implied power to rescind – In reciprocal obligation, the power to rescind obligations is implied if one of the obligors does not comply with what was incumbent upon him.
+Thus, the injured party may choose between: (a) the fulfillment of the obligation with damages, or (b) the rescission of the obligation damages.
+In the event that fulfillment of the second option becomes impossible after it is chosen, the injured party may still seek rescission.
 The right to rescission does not prejudice the rights of third persons who may have lawfully acquired the thing.
-If it cannot be determined who first violated the contract, the agreement is deemed extinguished resulting in either party bearing their own damages.
+If it cannot be determined who first violated the contract, the latter is deemed extinguish resulting in either party bearing their own damages.”